Agastache Growth and Care Guide

 Black Adder & Little Adder

-Kudos Series
+Kudos™ Series

 Honorable Mentions

-We also have no experience with the Sunrise Series, a series from GreenFuse Botanicals, the trial data tell the story.
-Sunrise Blue 5, Orange 4.4, Salmon 5, Violet 4, and Yellow 4 (all Raker Roberta); Sunrise Rose 4.79 (PSU); and Sunrise White 4.56 (UGA).
-We’re just excited that there is a white Agastache!
+We also have no experience with the Sunrise™ Series, a series from GreenFuse Botanicals, the trial data tell the story.
+Sunrise Blue 5, Orange 4.4, Salmon 5, Violet 4, and Yellow 4 (all Raker Roberta); Sunrise Rose 4.79 (PSU).
+We’re currently trialing the Sunrise® White, which only earned a 4.56 rating, but we’re just excited to finally have a true white Agastache.

-How to Grow & Care for Agastache
+How to Grow and Care for Agastache

 Agastache is a low-maintenance plant that thrives with just a few basic care steps.
 By planting it correctly and maintaining its growing conditions, you can enjoy its beauty and benefits for years to come.